huizezhang-sherry/website/content/home/research_experience.md

   company_url = "https://github.com/huizezhang-sherry/ETC4860"
   date_start = "2019-03-20"
   date_end = ""
-  description = """Objectively explore the judicial facial expressions using facial recognition tools.
+  description = """Objectively explore judicial facial expressions using facial recognition tools.
 Supervised by Di Cook and Russell Smyth.

-  * Develop workflow for extracting facial variables from videos.
-Software used include Command Line, Docker,  OpenFace and R.
+  * Develop a workflow for extracting facial variables from videos.
+Software used includes Command-Line, Docker,  OpenFace and R.
-  * Modelling facial variables using generalised linear model and visualising model result
+  * Modelling facial variables using a generalised linear model and visualising the model result
   """

 [[experience]]